 Bachelor’s degree programs

 St. Kate’s future teachers are in school settings early and often — long before a formal student-teaching experience in their senior year.
 An emphasis on fieldwork serves our students well, preparing them for the realities of the classroom.
-The School’s professional development school (PDS) model takes advantage of collaboration and expertise from both suburban and urban elementary schools and St. Catherine University.
+The School’s clinical cluster site (CCS) model takes advantage of collaboration and expertise from both suburban and urban elementary schools and St. Catherine University.

 St. Kate’s prepares undergraduate students for teaching licensure in the following areas: